Kinsta-Academy/.github/profile/readme.md

-# Grow your business and website skills with Kinsta Content
+# Grow your business and web development skills with Kinsta Content

 Develop your skills and grow your business with free online tutorials and demos by industry professionals.
 Whether you want to level up your knowledge, explore new topics, or resolve a problem, the huge number of resources from Kinsta can certainly help you.

 Read the tutorials on the [Kinsta Blog](https://kinsta.com/blog/) or [Knowledge Base](https://kinsta.com/knowledgebase/) and use the demos, samples, and examples from this org to help you get started with a number of tasks.